gsmarshall/gsmarshall.github.io/re_dorian/RE-Dorian-Report.md

 ## Abstract

-Why study the spatial distribution of Twitter data?

 Wang et al (2016) analyzed Twitter data for wildfires in California, finding that the social media data can provide useful insights into the spatial and temporal distribution of wildfires and fire-related hazards.

 Holler (2021) is studying Twitter data for Hurricane Dorian on the Atlantic coast, finding that in spite of trending news and social media content regarding a false narrative of risk, original Tweets still clustered significantly along the real hurricane track, and only along the hurricane track.